courtneygives/Angular-To-Do/README.md

 # Angular-To-Do

-Hey everbody!
+Hey everybody!

 Today we'll be building a To Do List with AngularJS.
-To do lists are a great way to start with technolgies as they are simple, yet do require enough implementation to understand how the technoligies work.
+To do lists are a great way to start with technologies as they are simple, yet do require enough implementation to understand how the technologies work.

 You should have a single input box and a single button, the button click should add the item in the input box to a list below.